-In addition to the members appointed by the governor, two non-voting representatives are invited to attend all open meetings of the board and of the Academic Excellence Committee of the board, to provide information and advice as deemed appropriate by the rector or chair of the committee, without authority to vote or to make or second motions.
+In addition to the members appointed by the governor, two non-voting representatives are invited to attend all open meetings of the board to provide information and advice as deemed appropriate by the rector or chair of the committee, without authority to vote or to make or second motions.
 The non-voting representatives are not authorized to attend closed sessions of the board or committees.

-- A. A non-voting student representative to the board is chosen annually in a manner determined by the board.
+A. A non-voting student representative to the board is chosen annually in a manner determined by the board.
 Code of Virginia, Title 23.1, Chapter 13, § 23.1-1300.
-The board has directed the election of the student representative to the board be conducted by the Student Government Association. - B. The Speaker of the JMU Faculty Senate serves in a non-voting capacity as the faculty representative to the board.
+The board has directed the election of the student representative to the board be conducted by the Student Government Association.

+B. The Speaker of the JMU Faculty Senate serves in a non-voting capacity as the faculty representative to the board.
 Code of Virginia, Title 23.1, Chapter 13, § 23.1-1300.